Dylan-George-Field/Dylan-George-Field.github.io/_posts/CRF250Rally/2020-06-22-tusk-pannier-rack.md

 </picture>

 <blockquote>
-  The left hand side of the rack with Camel Tank installed (requires custom modification, see <a href="{% post_url 2020-06-16-camel-tank %}">here</a>).
-Notice there's a substantial gap between the tank, pannier and bike.
+  The left hand side would have about 5 inches of empty space if it was installed as it should.
+It's in the middle using custom brackets.
+The rack should be brought in 2 inches from factory.
+See more <a href="{% post_url 2020-06-16-camel-tank %}">here</a>).
 </blockquote>

 <picture>